GLOBAL MARKETS-Stocks extend rally on U.S. jobs data; dollar falls

 get out and it's left some investors questioning whether that

-But he added: "We'll see it go back and forth all day."
+But Meckler added: "We'll see it go back and forth all day."

 MSCI's all-country world index of equity